General Landscape Uses:

 Wildlife and Ecology:

-Nectar plant for butterflies.
+Nectar plant for butterflies and other pollinators.
 Attractive to birds.